-Notice that this recipe doesn’t leverage any fancy 3-2-1 methods, wrapping or long rest periods in a cooler.
-This is a very easy recipe that requires limited work yet results in amazing fall off the bone BBQ.
+Notice that this recipe uses a modified version of the 3-2-1 methods.
+This is a very easy recipe that requires limited work yet results in amazing fall-off-the-bone BBQ.

 - Remove the pork ribs from the package and give it a good rinse underwater.
 Pat the ribs dry with paper towels.

 - Flip the rack of ribs over and remove the silvery membrane.
 I use a small sharp knife to work the membrane up on the edge and then use ripped it off in entirety. *this step is crucial to avoid rubbery ribs.

 - Once you remove the membrane, rub the ribs with mustard with a generous amount of BBQ rub.
 For this recipe, I used a store-bought rub Grill Mates Barbecue Rub and a homemade blend of the grill mates rub and quarter cup of brown sugar.

 - Warm-up your smoker to 250 degrees and place the ribs directly on the rack.
 We’re aiming for a done temperature of 190 degrees.
 It will take about 3 hours.

 - After letting the ribs smoke for 2 hours you’ll want to wrap each of them in foil and put them back on the smoke for 2 more hours.